 - ASHA Form You are required to update your ASHA Form information throughout the online graduate program to be sure that your ASHA sciences, pre-requisite coursework, and graduate coursework is listed along with the grade received and trimester/trimester obtained. - Knowledge Acquisition and Skills Assessment (KASA) Summary The KASA summary can be found on the My Clinical Education Checklist in Calipso.
 Once all coursework and grades are submitted, this form will be uploaded to your student file in Box. - Clinical Experience Record and Cumulative Evaluation These summaries will be found on the My Clinical Education Checklist in Calipo and uploaded to your student file in Box at the end of the program.
-It is your responsibility to log all hours and be sure that all evaluations from clinical educators are complete. - Fee Requirements (paid directly by the students to the website; prices subject to change): Master Clinician, Calipso and Castlebranch (current students), EXXAT Prism (new 2024 students), and Simucase
+It is your responsibility to log all hours and be sure that all evaluations from clinical educators are complete.

+Fee Requirements (paid directly by the students to the website; prices subject to change): Master Clinician, Calipso, Castlebranch, and Simucase.